nblmc/geoservices-docs/atlascope/creating/masking.md

 > - Destination path = `atlas_root/footprint/Boundary.geoJSON`
 > - CRS: **EPSG 4326 - WGS 84**

-10. Complete and submit a footprint quality control checklist. *LMEC uses peer-editing to ensure data has been created and processed at a high-quality*
+10. Update the Airtable to reflect that the footprint has been completed, ensure that the footprint data is accessible on the Maps Drive for mosaicing, and if imagery is also completed, post "atlas short description ready to mosaic" to #atlascope-general slack channel.

 ## Special Instructions